 If you don’t have a strict software product to offer, think about all the exclusive deals you could offer to your customers to boost brand awareness.
 You could provide a discount for referring your product to a friend or offer exclusive content to your customers.

 Remarketing campaigns are paid marketing campaigns where your target audience has already visited your website but left before converting.

 This is a pro approach to build brand awareness.
 The premise behind this technique is that it’s easier to boost your awareness among the people who have already heard about your brand.

 The main aim of a remarketing campaign for brand awareness is not to broadcast your message to new audiences but to strengthen your message among your existing potential client base.

 It takes several touchpoints to convert a client, and a remarketing ad is a perfect one.

 8. Partner with local businesses

 Building a global business can be your dream, but you might get more conversion if you focus on the local market, at least in the beginning.

 Partnering with local businesses to build brand awareness works similarly to cooperating with influencers.
-You can expose your products to new audiences which will tremendously help with building brand awareness.
+You can expose your products to new audiences, which will tremendously help with increasing the awareness of your brand.

 A coffee house can team up with a local bakery, a fashion brand with shoemakers, and wedding venue with a florist.
 There’re many options to choose from.